Har Ki Pauri / Gangadwara

 Travel Tips: None

-At a distance of 2 km from Haridwar Junction Railway Station, Har Ki Pauri is a famous ghat on the banks of the River Ganges in Haridwar.
-This revered place is the major landmark of the holy city of Haridwar.
+At a distance of 2 km from Haridwar Junction Railway Station, Har Ki Pauri is a holy ghat on the banks of the River Ganges in Haridwar.
+It is the major landmark of the holy city of Haridwar and among the must-include places in Haridwar holiday packages.

-Har Ki Pauri was constructed by King Vikramaditya in memory of his brother, Brithari in 1st century BC.
-It is said that Brithari used to mediate on the banks of River Ganges.
-Har Ki Pauri, one of the most famous places in Haridwar, is believed to be the precise spot where the Ganges leaves the mountains and enters the plains.
+Har Ki Pauri was constructed by King Vikramaditya in memory of his brother, Brithari in the 1st century BC.
+It is said that Brithari used to meditate on the banks of the River Ganges.
+Har Ki Pauri, one of the most famous Haridwar sightseeing places, is believed to be the precise spot where the Ganges leaves the mountains and enters the plains.

 Evening Aarti Timings (depending on sunset): Around 5 PM (Winter) to Around 6 PM (Summer)